osqp/osqp/docs/index.rst

 Welcome to OSQP's documentation
 ================================

-OSQP (Operator Splitting Quadratic Program) solver is a numerical optimization package for solving convex quadratic programs in the form
+The OSQP (Operator Splitting Quadratic Program) solver is a numerical optimization package for solving convex quadratic programs in the form

 .. math::